-- 12-1 Door Construction.
-Door construction shall be as follows: - (a) Door panels of a single or multiple section vertical type, integrally mounted in a four-sided frame to form a labeled door and frame assembly; or - (b) Door curtains of the interlocking slat type integrally mounted in a four-sided frame to form a labeled door and frame assembly; or - (c) Door curtains of the interlocking slat type including guides, brackets, and hoods for mounting directly to masonry walls or noncombustible opening framing.
+12-1 Door Construction.
+Door construction shall be as follows:

+- (a) Door panels of a single or multiple section vertical type, integrally mounted in a four-sided frame to form a labeled door and frame assembly; or - (b) Door curtains of the interlocking slat type integrally mounted in a four-sided frame to form a labeled door and frame assembly; or - (c) Door curtains of the interlocking slat type including guides, brackets, and hoods for mounting directly to masonry walls or noncombustible opening framing.

-- 12-2.1 Service counter doors shall be either factory or field assembled and shall be installed during construction of the wall or in a prepared wall opening. - 12-2.2 When service counter doors are mounted in walls other than solid masonry, the frame or guides shall be anchored to steel struts running from the floor to a supporting member above. - 12-2.3 Heads of integral door frame assemblies shall not support a wall above.
+- 12-2.1 Service counter doors shall be either factory or field assembled and shall be installed during construction of the wall or in a prepared wall opening. - 12-2.2 When service counter doors are mounted in walls other than solid masonry, the frame or guides shall be anchored to structural members not less than $\frac{3}{16}$ in.
+(1.9 mm) thick running from floor to supporting members above or be installed in accordance with the manufacturer's listing. - 12-2.3 Heads of integral door frame assemblies shall not support a wall above.
 Separate lintels shall be provided of a size based on the type of wall construction and loads to be supported. - 12-2.4 Walls.
 Walls shall be plumb and true and shall be of brick, concrete, or concrete masonry unit construction.
-Door assemblies, if used on walls of other construction, shall be as listed.
+Door assemblies shall be used on walls of other construction only if listed for such installation. - 112-2.5 Counters.
+Where counters are supplied separate from the balance of the door assemblies, they shall be labeled and installed in accordance with their listing.